Moth13/jump_invokes/README.md

 In order to be sure all consigns are checked, a complete unit test suite has been added.

+The only concern I might have about the exercice is about the POST transaction, as the invoice.ID isn't given when a new invoice is POST, I guess the user of the API has to guess it to pass it to the POST transation endpoint.
+To help I've added a GET invoices endpoint to get all the registered invoices.

+Or maybye invoice.Label should be the same as transaction.reference.
+It would have been the question I'd asked in the feature ticket before confirmed it and start to work on this feature in a work environment.

 ## Setup

 ### Get the code